circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Show privacy control for fields: Yes

 5. Type: Form fields
-- Name: Accountinfo
+- Name: Accountinfo Companies
+- Internal name: accountinfo_companies
 - Description: Step containing the required account fields like username and password.
 - Title: Accountgegevens
 - Information text: (use html with explanatory text as decided on by stakeholders)
+- Show only for specific groups: (select all Bedrijven groups)
 - Show profile fields: Shows specific profile fields
-- Profile fields to show: Full name, Login name
+- Profile fields to show: Login name
+- Show wizard fields: Bedrijfsnaam
 - Show password: Yes
 - Show security question: Yes

 6. Type: Form fields
+- Name: Accountinfo Consumers
+- Internal name: accountinfo_consumers
+- Description: Step containing the required account fields like username and password.
+- Title: Accountgegevens
+- Information text: (use html with explanatory text as decided on by stakeholders)
+- Show only for specific groups: (select all Particulieren groups)
+- Show profile fields: Shows specific profile fields
+- Profile fields to show: Login name
+- Show wizard fields: Volledige naam
+- Show password: Yes
+- Show security question: Yes

+7. Type: Form fields
 - Name: eMandate Companies
 - Description: Step to request an eMandate.
 For users with an eMandate we can make a direct debit to cash the contribution amount.
 - Title: Digitale machtiging